Follow TV Tropes

 • The Digitalis arc has Jamilov, an Ax-Crazy Griefer who hunts down players and slaughters NPCs in Rogue Fantasia, the virtual planet Hermit Mio ran to escape the world that tormented her.
 Jamilov's real name is Spider, a two-bit tech support guy who can't get enough of himself, and "Jamilov" is simply his Digital Avatar, a reflection of his Small Name, Big Ego.
 He's taken out pretty easily once Hermit finds the motivation to do so.

 • The Sun Jewel arc has Madame Kurenai, Homura's mother, a cruel tyrant whose every act of cruelty on the planet Sun Jewel is born from her insatiable Greed and mountain-sized ego.
-She serves as the Climax Boss for the anime's first season, as she is responsible for Valkyrie Yuna's disappearance, she's responsible for everything happening on the planet Sun Jewel, and she holds a very personal stake in Homura's character arc.
+She serves as the Climax Boss for the anime's first season, as she is responsible for Valkyrie Yuna's disappearance, she's the reason for everything happening on the planet Sun Jewel, and she holds a very personal stake in Homura's character arc.

 • Eyeshield 21, as a series about a football team, lacks an overarching villain, with most of its conflicts being settled over the course of individual matches.
 During the Kanto Regional Tournament Arc, however, the series gains a temporary Big Bad in the form of Reiji "Marco" Maruko, captain of the Deimon Devil-Bats' evil counterparts, the Hakushu Dinosaurs.
 While the Devil-Bats still play against other teams, Marco's scheming drives much of the plot on and off the field, as various teams attempt different strategies to stop him and his monstrous centre, Rikiya Gao.
 After grinding their way through Deimon's former adversaries in the Taiyo Sphinx and Seibu Wild Gunmen, Marco and his Dinosaurs become the final team that the Devil-Bats have to face to claim the Kanto Regional Championship and move onto the Christmas Bowl.